theskyinflames/word2png/README.md

 # word2png
-This is a tool that encrypts a sequence of words (or pieces of texts) using the AES-256 algorithm and encodes the encrypted result into a PNG image by linking each byte value to a specific color, using two colors for each byte (read below).
+This is a tool that encrypts a sequence of words (or pieces of texts) using the AES-256 algorithm and then encodes the encrypted result into a PNG image by linking each byte value to a specific color, using two colors for each byte (read below).
 Later, this image is decoded to get back the original sequence of words.
 The generated PNG image has these characteristics:

 * Each line of pixels is an encrypted word
 * Words appear in the image in the same order top->down that they have been provided to the tool.